WTF Solidity S12. tx.origin Phishing Attack

 2. Verify tx.origin == msg.sender

-.
+If you must use tx.origin, you can also verify that tx.origin is equal to msg.sender.
 This can prevent external contract calls from interfering with the current contract.
 However, the downside is that other contracts will not be able to call this function.

 function transfer(address payable _to, uint _amount) public {